Top mobile app development companies (August 2026 Edition)

 What to watch: 3 Sided Cube is strongest when there is genuine product complexity tied to a real-world mission.
 If your app has clear purpose, must work under constrained conditions, or serves populations that need reliability over aesthetics, their process is well-suited.
 For straightforward enterprise internal tools or commerce apps, the fit is narrower.

-RaftLabs is a mobile and software development firm for mid-market businesses.
+RaftLabs provides mobile app development services for mid-market businesses.
 The model works differently from most firms on this list: a structured scoping engagement before any build, fixed-price delivery, and a single team that owns architecture, development, QA, and app store submission from start to finish.
 No strategy-then-handoff.
 No open-ended time-and-materials billing.

 Production mobile apps shipped for enterprise clients across hospitality, healthcare, loyalty, and fintech.
 Apps live for Vodafone, T-Mobile, and Wyndham Hotels.
 The tech stack covers React Native for cross-platform projects and Swift or Kotlin where native performance is required.
 Backend APIs run on Node.js or Python with infrastructure on AWS or GCP.